- Thought experiments provide a platform to examine abstract concepts in a playful and imaginative manner.

-Philosopher Frank Jackson proposed this thought experiment in 1982; it raises questions about the nature of knowledge.
+In 1982, philosopher Frank Jackson proposed this thought experiment that raises questions about the nature of knowledge.

 Mary lives in a black and white room, reads black and white books, and uses screens that only display images in black and white to learn everything that has ever been discovered about color vision in physics and biology.
 One day, her computer screen breaks and displays the color red.
 For the first time, she sees color.